JuliaLang/julia/doc/manual/packages.rst

 Julia has a built-in package manager for installing add-on functionality written in Julia.
 It can also install external libraries using your operating system's standard system for doing so, or by compiling from source.
-The list of registered Julia packages can be found at :ref:`available-packages`.
+The list of registered Julia packages can be found at `<http://pkg.julialang.org>`_.
 All package manager commands are found in the ``Pkg`` module, included in Julia's Base install.

 Package Status